magoosh/jquery-infinite-pages/README.md

 A custom jQuery plugin for adding infinite scrolling to paginated HTML views, designed for integration with the Kaminari Rails plugin.

-When the user scrolls to the point where the `rel="next"` link is within a set number of pixels of the bottom of the screen, an async request to the next page is triggered.
-The response should then update the displayed data and the pagination link.

 Installation
 ------------